Gummy candy: Red frogs

-Roadkill gummies
+Roadkill

+In 2004, Trolli's U.S. arm introduced a roadkill themed gummy candy in the shape of flattened animals.
 In February 2005, following complaints by the New Jersey Society for the Prevention of Cruelty to Animals, Kraft decided to stop production of the controversial Trolli U.S. Road Kill Gummies.
 The society complained that the products, shaped as partly flattened squirrels, chickens and snakes, would give children an incorrect message on the proper treatment of animals.

-Teeth gummies
+Teeth

 In Australia, jelly confectionery in the shape of teeth has been very popular since the 1930s.
 They are colored pink and white, with pink representing the gums and teeth being white.
 They have a slight minty flavor, similar to mint toothpaste.

-Worm gummies

-There are many types of gummy worms, and Trolli produces glow worm gummies, with glowing color and sour sugar.

-Shark gummies

-There are also many types of gummy sharks, but the blue and white ones are the most popular.

-Vitamin gummies
+Vitamin

-There are also several multi-vitamin gummy bears, usually marketed for children, such as Flintstones Chewable Vitamins.
-These form of vitamins give off nutrients and protein for those that do not swallow pills or need various supplements to stay healthy.
+There are also several multi-vitamin gummy products, usually marketed for children, such as Flintstones Chewable Vitamins.
+They are more palatable and appealing to children than equivalent vitamin pills.

+Worm

+Worm-shaped gummy candy can be attributed to the German confectionery manufacturer Trolli in 1981.
+They are a popular choice among Halloween trick-or-treaters, and sold with different flavors and coatings.

 Health considerations

-Times Scientists have studied adding the tooth-protecting sugar substitute xylitol to gummies to fight tooth decay.
+Times Scientists have studied adding the tooth-protecting sugar substitute xylitol to gummies to prevent tooth decay caused by sugar.

 Choking risks are higher with gummy candies; research shows that "hard, round foods with high elasticity or lubricity properties, or both, pose a significant level of risk," especially to children under three years of age.
 This can be resolved with the Heimlich maneuver.